- Use jQuery to create variations in Optimizely Web Experimentation

 <p class=”your-class-name”> This is paragraph text residing within paragraph HTML tags. </p>

-For more information on HTML and HTML tags, check here.
+For information on HTML and HTML tags, see the Mozilla documentation on HTML elements reference

-CSS Paths indicate the placement of an element on the page (or, “DOM” - which stands for “Document Object Model” and is another way of referring to the HTML page structure).
+• CSS Paths – Indicate the placement of an element on the page (or DOM).
 Normally, the Visual Editor will use an ID or Class to identify an element and apply changes to it.
-If an ID or Class hasn't been identified, the Editor will use a CSS path instead.
+If an ID or Class has not been identified, the Editor will use a CSS path instead.

-Navigation menus, search result pages, and dropdown menus are examples of elements that may sort and display information differently.
-If you wanted to test the order of your nav elements or highlight some menu option by moving it to the left-most position, you would not want to use CSS paths as your jQuery selectors - if these elements' CSS paths change, then the Editor may not point to the correct path.
+Navigation menus, search result pages, and drop-down lists are examples of elements that may sort and display information differently.
+If you want to test the order of your nav elements or highlight some menu options by moving them to the left-most position, you would not want to use CSS paths as your jQuery selectors.
+If these elements' CSS paths change, then the Visual Editor may not point to the correct path.

 Manually Finding jQuery Selectors

-To make changes to elements independent of their position, try using a jQuery method that manually finds elements within (or “traverses”) the DOM.
-The jQuery “contains” method is one method of how to traverse the DOM, as it simply allows a user to search for elements that contain specific text.
+To make changes to elements independent of their position, try using a jQuery method that manually finds elements within (or "traverses") the DOM.
+The jQuery contains() method is one way of traversing the DOM, as it lets you search for elements that contain specific text.